circlesandlines/KibotoVision/README.md

 # KibotoVision

 A version that allows bots to analyze a live stream of the game for decision making.
-Built with of OpenCV and ffmpeg.
+Built with OpenCV and ffmpeg.

 ## Requirements
 - Python 3.x